Xilinx/Vitis_Libraries/database/docs/src/benchmark/hash_semi_join.rst

     |   Percentage   |     5.73%     |    6.62%  |    6.67%   |   0.03% |
     +----------------+---------------+-----------+------------+---------+

-The performance is shown below.
-   In above test, table ``Lineitem`` has 3 columns and 6001215 rows and ``Orders`` does 2 column and 1500000 rows.
-   This means that the design takes 18.914ms to process 80.12MB data, so it achieves 4.14GB/s throughput.
+The performance is as follows.
+In the above test, table ``Lineitem`` has three columns and 6001215 rows, and ``Orders`` has two columns and 1500000 rows.
+This means that the design takes 18.914 ms to process 80.12 MB data, so it achieves 4.14 Gb/s throughput.

 .. toctree::
    :maxdepth: 1